nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

  ## Support-backing

- * ABANDONED - There is nobody backing this module
+ * NONE - There is nobody backing this module
  * HOBBY - The single maintainer maintains the package for fun, does not get any support to continue maintenance.
  * SPONSORED - The single maintainer actively maintains the package but depends on sponsorship to be able to continue to maintain the package.
 Consider supporting this sponsorship through patreon etc.
  * BOUNTY - The package is maintained through the use of a bounty service
  * PROJECT - The package is maintained under the auspices of a larger project (ex Node.js project).
  * FOUNDATION - The package is maintained and supported under the auspices of a Foundation.
- * COMPANY - The package is maintained and supported by a corporate entity but many not be related to their product or service offerings.
+ * COMPANY - The package is maintained and supported by a corporate entity but may not be related to their product or service offerings.
  * COMMERCIAL - The package is maintained and supported by a corporate entity as part of supporting their products.
+ * PAID-SUPPORT - The package is maintained and supported through paid support contracts.